Dr. Lonnie G. Johnson

 Johnson is most well known as the inventor of the Super Soaker squirt gun, which became one of the most popular toys in the world and has generated billions of dollars in retail revenue under the license.
 Super Soaker has received multiple industry awards, including Outdoor Toy of the Year.

 Propelled by the success of the Super Soaker, Johnson founded Johnson R&D, where he spearheads development of technological advances in clean energy and batteries.

 In 2008, Johnson was awarded the Breakthrough Award from science magazine Popular Mechanics for his work related to JTEC.

 Dr. Johnson also hosts and sponsors the national FIRST® Robotics Competition, a program that inspires young people’s interest and participation in science and technology.

 Johnson holds a M.S. in Nuclear Engineering, a B.S. in Mechanical Engineering, and an honorary doctorate in science.

 President & CEO

 McQ began his career with nearly a decade at Mobil Corporation.
 He was the President & COO of startup MindSpring Enterprises, which grew to be the second largest ISP in the world.
 After MindSpring merged with EarthLink, McQ continued as President and COO.
 He is the founder of Brash Music, a forerunner of digital music distribution.
-McQ bought UNS (Usenetserver), an Internet Usenet News Service, and acted as CEO.
+McQ bought UNS (Usenetserver), an Internet Usenet News Service, and led the company as CEO.
 In 2008, he founded Wheego, an affordable electric car company, and began selling cars through 22 dealers.
-After an unsuccessful partnership with Foxconn to build Electric Cars in China, the company pivoted to utilizing Artificial Intelligence and Machine Learning to develop software for self-driving autonomous cars.
+After a partnership with Foxconn to build Electric Cars in China, the company pivoted to utilizing Artificial Intelligence and Machine Learning to develop software for self-driving autonomous cars.